jagenjo/litescene.js/guides/resources.md

 - ```registerResource( filename, resource )``` to make a resource available to the system
 - ```unregisterResource( resource )``` to remove a resource from the system

-Resources are stored in a container called LS.ResourcesManager.resources but also there are independent containers for textures and meshes to speed up fetching.
+Resources are stored in a container called ```LS.ResourcesManager.resources``` but also there are independent containers for textures and meshes to speed up fetching.

 ## Paths ##

-When loading resources we could need to fetech the files using a root folder as a base path, this way resources do not need to have absolute paths.
+When loading resources we could need to fetch the files using a root folder as a base path, this way resources do not need to have absolute paths.

-The paths where the resources will be loaded is specified using the ```setPath``` and stored in the path property.
+The paths where the resources will be loaded is specified using the ```LS.ResourcesManager.setPath``` and stored in the ```path``` property.

 To avoid cross-site origin scripting problems, the ResourcesManager allows to specify a path that will be used as a root path when fetching remote files, it is stored in the ```proxy``` property.